bharti147/About-me/README.md

 ## What I'm Working On

-- 🔭 I'm currently working on [Tourify], where I'm [using Reactjs to create a Trip planner].
+- 🔭 I'm currently working on Tourify, where I'm using Reactjs to create a Trip planner.
 - 🌱 I'm learning NextJS.